thycotic/cm-docs/release-notes/rn-1.4.0.md

 * Open and edit connections in bulk
   * by moving multiple connections into a folder and clicking the folder to open or edit all connections in the folder
-  * by selecting multiple connections across multiple folders and clicking once to open of edit all the selected connections
+  * by selecting multiple connections across multiple folders and clicking once to open or edit all the selected connections

 * Move connection tabs:
   * Drag and drop tabs to reorder and organize them